Syllabus

 Course Description

-Introduces students to software and tools for creating work in both print and time-based media for graphic designers.
-Includes instruction in page layout software for creating documents for print, and in the software, tools, and techniques used in creating basic animation and motion graphics.
+Introduces students to software and tools for creating work in both print and web design for graphic designers.
+Includes instruction in page layout software for creating documents for print, and design and development techniques used in the creation of basic websites.

 Prerequisites